Gauging tensor networks with belief propagation: The belief propagation gauging method

-The less truncation performed during the SVD in Eq. (\ref{Eq:MessageTensorSVD}) and the more iterations of belief propagation performed, the closer the tensors in the TNS will be to satisfying Eqs. (\ref{Eq:IsometryPropertyDefinition}) and (\ref{Eq:IsometryDefinition}).
+The less truncation performed during the SVD in Eq. (\ref{Eq:MessageTensorSVD}) and the more iterations of belief propagation performed, the closer the tensors in the TNS will be to satisfying the isometric conditions in Eqs. (\ref{Eq:IsometryPropertyDefinition}) and (\ref{Eq:IsometryDefinition}).
 We refer to our algorithm as belief propagation gauging or BP gauging for short.